banane77/Alfred/README.md

 if you want to filter the app list, just type `new` and the app name, such as `new appname` , it will show the apps which name contains `appname` in the list.

 It's very useful for people like me who need to open multiple app instances。

+You can use the exported workflow file and change the keyword to what you like.